maura5712/finalproject/README.md

 See analysis files (uploaded).
-- bulk of analysis files to be uploaded by Sunday night 11/27.
+- bulk of analysis files to be uploaded by Monday night 11/28.
-- any remaining files by Monday 11/28
+- any remaining files by Tuesday 11/29

 ## Results